sapher/terraform-provider-apollostudio/README.md

 data "apollostudio_graphs" "this" {}
 ```

-> Note that you don't have to run `terraform init` as the provider is already installed.
+> You don't have to run `terraform init` as the provider is run from the local machine.

+> Note that many fields are missing from resource and data sources.
+It's on purpose as depending of the user roles, many fields are not available.
+Feel free to request the addition of a field if you need it.

 ## Links